What Is PrEP for HIV?

 No. A vaccine causes your body to make special substances called “antibodies” that will fight against a disease-causing germ, like a virus, long after you take the dose.
 PrEP protects you against HIV only as long as you continue to take it.
 The effect disappears once you stop taking the medicine.

 What Are the Side Effects of PrEP?

 Side effects are few and usually go away.
-Nausea is most common and occurs in about 9% of users.
+Nausea is most common with the pills and happens in about one out of 10 people.
 You might also have a headache.
 In most cases, these effects disappear after a few weeks of use.